When people hear the term “holistic,” they typically think about alternative medicine.

 Cooking and processing have also stripped these foods of nutrients.

 The nutrients indicated on dog food labels are mostly synthetic additions or fortification.

-A holistic dog health approach to canine nutrition will mainly include dog foods or homemade dog food diets that are closely related or resemble the famous bone and raw food diet (BARF) or raw meaty bones diet (RMB).
+A holistic dog health approach to canine nutrition will mainly include dog foods or homemade dog food diets closely related or resembling the famous bone and raw food diet (BARF) or raw meaty bones diet (RMB).

 These canine diets include raw meat, meaty bones, organs, vegetables, and the addition of dog supplements.